Peter19011982/Java/Java2_notes.md

     int[] vals = {1,2,3,4,5,6};
     //calculate sum
     //print first and last element
-    // itterate from last to front
+    //itterate from last to front
     int sum=0;

     for (int val : vals){